sc-forks/solidity-coverage/README.md

 some additional options:
 + **port**: <Number> The port you want Solcover to run testrpc on / have truffle connect to.
 + **testrpcOptions**: <String> A string of options to be appended to a command line invocation of testrpc.
+  + Example: `--account="0x89a...b1f',10000" --port 8777`".
-Ex: `--account="0x89a..f',10000" --port 8777`".
-If you use this option specify the port in your testrpcOptions string AND as a `port` option.
+  + Note: you should specify the port in your `testrpcOptions` string AND as a `port` option.
 + **testCommand**: <String> By default Solcover runs `truffle test` or `truffle test --network coverage`.
-`testCommand` let you run tests some other way: ex: `mocha --timeout 5000`.
-If you're doing this, you will probably need to make sure the web3 provider for your tests explicitly connects to the port solcover's testrpc is set to run on, e.g: `var web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8555"))`
+This option lets you run tests some other way: ex: `mocha --timeout 5000`.
+You will probably also need to make sure the web3 provider for your tests explicitly connects to the port Solcover's testrpc is set to run on, e.g:
+  + `var web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8555"))`

 **Example .solcover.js config file**
 ```